About Hazelnuts

 Category Overview

-Nuts are generally a good source of arginine and scarce in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally a good source of arginine and poor in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

 Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
 This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

-L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.
+You may want to take l-lysine supplements.
+L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.

 Is Hazelnuts Safe for Shingles?